Safeguard Scientifics (NYSE:SFE) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Safeguard Scientifics (NYSE:SFE – Get Rating) in a research report released on Saturday morning.
-The firm issued a hold rating on the asset manager’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of Safeguard Scientifics (NYSE:SFE – Get Rating) in a report issued on Sunday.
+The firm set a “hold” rating on the asset manager’s stock.

 Safeguard Scientifics Price Performance

-Safeguard Scientifics stock opened at $1.80 on Friday.
-The stock’s fifty day moving average price is $2.22 and its two-hundred day moving average price is $2.89.
-Safeguard Scientifics has a one year low of $1.42 and a one year high of $4.68.
-The firm has a market cap of $29.29 million, a PE ratio of -2.09 and a beta of 0.90.

-Safeguard Scientifics (NYSE:SFE – Get Rating) last issued its quarterly earnings results on Thursday, March 9th.
-The asset manager reported ($0.30) earnings per share (EPS) for the quarter.
+Safeguard Scientifics (NYSE:SFE – Get Rating) last announced its quarterly earnings data on Thursday, March 9th.
+The asset manager reported ($0.30) earnings per share for the quarter.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in SFE.
-EJF Capital LLC boosted its stake in shares of Safeguard Scientifics by 5.6% in the 1st quarter.
-EJF Capital LLC now owns 172,955 shares of the asset manager’s stock worth $903,000 after buying an additional 9,151 shares during the last quarter.
-State Street Corp lifted its stake in Safeguard Scientifics by 28.5% in the first quarter.
-State Street Corp now owns 18,054 shares of the asset manager’s stock valued at $94,000 after purchasing an additional 4,003 shares during the last quarter.
-First Manhattan Co. lifted its stake in Safeguard Scientifics by 1.5% in the first quarter.
-First Manhattan Co. now owns 992,316 shares of the asset manager’s stock valued at $5,179,000 after purchasing an additional 14,260 shares during the last quarter.
-Legal & General Group Plc lifted its stake in Safeguard Scientifics by 5.3% in the second quarter.
-Legal & General Group Plc now owns 95,711 shares of the asset manager’s stock valued at $357,000 after purchasing an additional 4,815 shares during the last quarter.
-Finally, Yakira Capital Management Inc. lifted its stake in Safeguard Scientifics by 3.5% in the fourth quarter.
-Yakira Capital Management Inc. now owns 1,153,745 shares of the asset manager’s stock valued at $3,577,000 after purchasing an additional 39,180 shares during the last quarter.
-50.86% of the stock is owned by institutional investors.
+A number of large investors have recently modified their holdings of SFE.
+Almitas Capital LLC raised its position in shares of Safeguard Scientifics by 11.7% during the 4th quarter.
+Almitas Capital LLC now owns 796,632 shares of the asset manager’s stock worth $2,470,000 after purchasing an additional 83,187 shares during the last quarter.
+Yakira Capital Management Inc. raised its position in shares of Safeguard Scientifics by 3.5% during the 4th quarter.
+Yakira Capital Management Inc. now owns 1,153,745 shares of the asset manager’s stock worth $3,577,000 after purchasing an additional 39,180 shares during the last quarter.
+First Manhattan Co. raised its position in shares of Safeguard Scientifics by 4.4% during the 3rd quarter.
+First Manhattan Co. now owns 1,104,006 shares of the asset manager’s stock worth $4,117,000 after purchasing an additional 46,600 shares during the last quarter.
+Legal & General Group Plc raised its position in shares of Safeguard Scientifics by 5.3% during the 2nd quarter.
+Legal & General Group Plc now owns 95,711 shares of the asset manager’s stock worth $357,000 after purchasing an additional 4,815 shares during the last quarter.
+Finally, State Street Corp raised its position in shares of Safeguard Scientifics by 17.2% during the 2nd quarter.
+State Street Corp now owns 21,165 shares of the asset manager’s stock worth $79,000 after purchasing an additional 3,111 shares during the last quarter.
+Institutional investors and hedge funds own 50.86% of the company’s stock.

 About Safeguard Scientifics